Hazelstorm/413w22-taikomapper/README.md

 - Helped write some of the helper functions in ```helper.py```.
 - Helped David with postprocessing.py
 - Trained the ```notePresenceRNN``` models on her computer (RTX 3080 Ti).
-- Produced most of the training curves
+- Wrote code to export the training curves to .csv files.

 Paul Zhang ([@sjorv](https://github.com/sjorv)):
 - Created the initial RNN models (originally a unidirectional GRU without embedding).
 - Wrote the training code and the loss functions.
 - Optimized preprocessing and postprocessing code.
 - Evaluated the model qualitatively, by creating *osu!Taiko* beatmaps using the model.
-- Wrote most of the code documentation.
+- Wrote most of the code documentation, and produced the training curves.
 - Composed this README file.
 - Proposed and built consensus for this project.